Advanced Aircraft Analysis Module Descriptions

 - Mission specification.

-- Statistical relations between empty weight and take-off weight of existing similar airplanes.
+- Statistical relations between empty weight and take-off weight of existing similar aircraft.
 Methods to establish this statistical relationship for any type of aircraft are included in the AAA software.

 The methods are based on Chapter 2, Sections 2.1 to 2.5 and Section 2.7 of Airplane Design Part I.

-The purpose of this module is to estimate airplane component weights and to determine whether or not the center of gravity of the airplane is within the desirable range for different loading and unloading scenarios.
+The purpose of this module is to estimate aircraft component weights and to determine whether or not the center of gravity of the aircraft is within the desirable range for different loading and unloading scenarios.
 The methods are based on Chapter 10 of Airplane Design Part II and Chapter 2 of Airplane Design Part V.

-The purpose of this module is to present a Class II method for estimating airplane component weights.
-The Class II estimation methods used in this module are based on those described in Airplane Design Part V. These methods employ empirical equations, which relate component weights to airplane design characteristics.
+The purpose of this module is to present a Class II method for estimating aircraft component weights.
+The Class II estimation methods used in this module are based on those described in Airplane Design Part V. These methods employ empirical equations, which relate component weights to aircraft design characteristics.
 In the Class II weight estimate module, the weight estimation methods are identified as follows:

 - Cessna method